BobRay/ReflectBlock/readme.md

 **Bugs and Requests:** [ReflectBlock Issues](https://github.com/BobRay/ReflectBlock/issues)

-**Questions about using ReflectBlock** [MODx Forums](https://forums.modx.com)
+**Questions about using ReflectBlock** [MODX Forums](https://forums.modx.com)

-ReflectBlock is a plugin for MODx Revolution that blocks, and logs, requests containing the word reflect.
+ReflectBlock is a plugin for MODX Revolution that blocks, and logs, requests containing the word reflect.
 Many evildoers scan sites looking for the old reflect snippet that was a minor security vulnerability in older versions of MODX.

 Using the information in the log, you can create rules for your .htaccess file that will block the worst offenders permanently.